alexanderpetraliac2c/postgresdemotemp/main/pgToPgHyper/Tutorial/README.md

-# Connect Oracle and PostgreSQL Database to Azure DMS
+# Connect PostgreSQL and PostgreSQL-Hyperscale Databases to Azure DMS

 **Scenario Details:**
-* In this scenario we are connecting our Oracle and PostgreSQL Databases to the Azure DMS service.
+* In this scenario we are connecting our PostgreSQL and PostgreSQL-Hyperscale Databases to the Azure DMS service.
 * Prerequisites for this process are located in the "Prerequisites" directory in this repository.
 * Once the prerequisites are properly alligned, connections to **Azure DMS** should be successful.
 <br/>

 **Technologies used:**
 * Azure Database Migration Service
-* File Sharing
-* Oracle Database (*12.2.0.1 Enterprise Edition*)
+* Azure PostreSQL-Hyperscale Database
 * Azure PostreSQL-Single Server Database
 <br/>

-**1. Create new Azure Migration Service resource.**
+**1. Create new Project in Current Azure Migration Service Resource.**

 <kbd>
   <img src="/Images/2.png">